-Our 2016 theme is ‘Greening the Grey’ – inspired by the ‘Greening Grey Britain‘ RHS initiative.
-We’ll be supporting opportunities to reverse the trend towards dull, concreted front-gardens and drives, which are no good for wildlife, and no good for us humans!
+Our 2016 theme was ‘Greening the Grey’ – inspired by the ‘Greening Grey Britain‘ RHS initiative.
+We supported opportunities to reverse the trend towards dull, concreted front-gardens and drives, which are no good for wildlife, and no good for us humans!

 Our theme for 2015 was ‘Useful flowers in the Vegetable Garden’ We asked children to design a poster to illustrate any aspect of this.

 We were astonished and really pleased to receive over 300 entries from 7 schools.
 There was a huge variety of ideas represented in different media.
 The standard was very high and Ty had a very difficult job judging.